nultinator/StratumPool/README.md

-# StratumPool, StratumSolo & Cenote : Ycash Solo-Mining Stratum Servers
+# StratumPool, StratumSolo & Cenote : Arrow Solo-Mining Stratum Servers

 These are a very simple stratum servers for connecting GPU miners to a Ycash full node.

-- StratumPool : Clients can specify their own transparent ycash address.
+- StratumPool : Clients can specify their own transparent ycash address. ----NEEDS TWEAKED TO WORK WITH ARW
-- StratumSolo : All clients mine to the local node wallet.
+- StratumSolo : All clients mine to the local node wallet. ---ALSO NEEDS TWEAKED
-- Cenote      : Solo pool with more options
+- Cenote      : Solo pool with more options ---TESTED AND WORKING

 All operate as 'solo-pools', miners ONLY get paid if they find a block.

 Payments are made within the coinbase transaction, which means :-
 - Rewards must mature for 100 blocks before they can be spent.
-- The first transaction MUST be to a shielded address (s2y).
+- The first transaction MUST be to a shielded address (ar2as1).

 There's no dev fee but don't expect any support !!

-If you'd like to buy beers :-
+Please buy beers for the original developer:-
 - YCASH : ys1c8cvazsz5gfp2zhdmzxcarfh4gp6jezdcxnywfcpyuau0l0f9uj99tzvrr6sjw5rfhpsw06lc6n
-- ZCASH : zs18zekcwmw9murkl0qazjz5hz4uenaf9pyw53as6f4plx39m92elfyhljgxwc25t3s5uerzqtmf0w

 ## Requirements :-

-- Ycash Full Node (Ubuntu/Debian Linux)
+- Arrow Full Node (Ubuntu/Debian Linux)
-- YECwallet Full Node
+- Quiver Full Node
 - GPU Hardware (ie: Nvidia, AMD)
 - GPU Mining Software for Equihash 192,7 (ie: miniZ v1.6w)